oauth2-proxy/oauth2-proxy/docs/docs/configuration/integration.md

 title: Integration
 ---

-OAuth2 Proxy can be integrated in differents setups.
-Here you can find relevant informations to help you easily integrate OAuth2 Proxy with your favorites technologies.
+OAuth2-Proxy can be integrated in a variety of setups.
+Here you can find relevant information on how to easily integrate OAuth2-Proxy with your favorite tech stack.
 ## Nginx `auth_request` directive

 :::info